 Not necessarily – although It will always need a low-iodine diet.

-Once you know that a low-iodine diet is helping your cat, you have another option.
+Once you know that a low-iodine diet is helpful for your cat you have another option.
 You can prepare a low-iodine diet at home.
-I suggest it, because I think that maintaining your cat on a diet that is primarily corn and soybean-based, will bring on its own set of health issues.
+I suggest that because I think that maintaining your cat on a diet that is primarily corn and soybean-based, will bring on its own set of health issues. ( read here )

-Hill’s research seemed to show that a diet that had an iodine level at or below 0.32 ppm on a dry matter basis returned the blood total thyroxine of cats to normal range within 8-12 wks.
-Experimental, non-hyperthyroid cats, fed a diet as low as 0.17pp of iodine for a year seemed to do well.
+Hill’s research seemed to show that a diet that had an iodine level at or below 0.32 ppm (=parts per million) on a dry matter basis returned the blood total thyroxine level of cats to the normal range within 8-12 wks.
+Experimental, non-hyperthyroid cats, fed a diet as low as 0.17 ppm of iodine for a year also seemed to do well.

 How Will I Know The Iodine Content Of The Ingredients I Decide To Feed My Cat?

-The chief ingredients to avoid are fish, particularly the type of fish products that often find their way into commercial cat foods, iodized salt, and human foods that contain it, medications that have been flavored with fish additives, and supplements and vitamin preparations that have iodine among their ingredients and kelp and seaweed-containing products.
-If your home water contains iodine, provide distilled water for your pet.
-Although iodized salt should not be an ingredient in these cat’s diets, adequate salt, in itself, is essential. (ref)
+The chief ingredients to avoid are fish and sea products, particularly the type of fish products that often find their way into commercial cat food. ( read here ).
+Iodized salt and human foods that contain it, medications that have been flavored with fish additives, supplements and vitamin preparations that have iodine among their ingredients and kelp and seaweed-containing products should be avoided.
+If your home water contains substantial iodine provide distilled water for your pet could be helpful.
+Although iodized salt should not be an ingredient in these cat’s diets, adequate salt, in itself, is essential. ( read here )

 The iodine content of fish is quite variable.
-In general, marine fish have more iodine than fresh water fish, and a significant part of that iodine is in or near the head (where the majority of its thyroid glands generally are) and it skin.( ask me for Rehbein2009) If you are still intent on feeding your cat fish, feed it only fresh water fish (like farm-raised catfish and tilapia) and then only the fillet portions.
-Supermarket fish can lead to other problems – like thiamine deficiencies (thiaminase-activity). (ref) And remember that fish, just like red meat and poultry, does not contain sufficient calcium or vitamins to be fed to your cat as a sole diet.
+In general, marine fish contain more iodine than fresh water fish do, and a significant part of that iodine is in or near the fish’s head (where the majority of its thyroid glands generally are) and it skin.( ask me for Rehbein2009) If you are still intent on feeding your cat fish, feed it only fresh water fish (such as farm-raised tilapia) and then only the fillet portions.
+Supermarket fish can lead to other problems – like thiamine deficiencies (thiaminase-activity). ( read here ) And remember that fish, just like red meat and poultry, does not contain sufficient calcium or vitamins to be fed to your cat as a sole diet.

-Many hyperthyroid cats have co-existing kidney problems.
-But the BUN and Creatinine levels of these cats can appear normal due to their excessive drinking – until their hyperthyroidism is controlled.
+As I mentioned, many hyperthyroid cats have co-existing kidney problems.
+But the BUN and creatinine levels of these cats can appear normal when checked due to their excessive drinking – until their hyperthyroidism is controlled.
 At that time their blood levels of BUN, creatinine and phosphorus can rise to dangerous levels.
-Cats with overly-high blood phosphorus levels can benefit from a diet low in phosphorus as well as a very high fluid intake. (ref) So home cooked diets in these cats need to be low-to-moderate in their phosphorus content as well.
+Cats with overly-high blood phosphorus levels benefit from a diet low in phosphorus as well as a very high fluid intake. ( read here ) So home cooked diets for these cats need to be moist and low-to-moderate in their phosphorus content as well.
 That generally means a diet higher in plant ingredients and low-phosphorus grain ingredients than I generally recommend for a meat-eating carnivore like a cat.
-You can read about the phosphorus content of various food ingredients here.
-A second approach is to give these cats phosphorus binders .
+You can read about the phosphorus content of various food ingredients. ask for USDAphosRef A second approach is to give these cats phosphorus binders .

-So the whole concept of iodine restriction (with a commercial product like y/d or a home-cooked diet) in a cat in a partial, masked or full uremic state needs to be carefully thought out by your veterinarian.
-The added stress of diet change may be too great for many of those cats to bear.
+The whole concept of iodine restriction with a commercial product like y/d® or through a home-cooked, nutritionally balanced, low iodine diet needs to be carefully thought out by your veterinarian.
+The added stress of a diet change can be too great for some of those cats to bear.
 If you send me your experiences with y/d® or home cooking, I will post them here.